News / Pricing Your Hatchlings: How to Set Prices That...

 - Which morphs sat

-After a few seasons, you'll know exactly what sells in your market and what doesn't.
+After a few seasons, you will know what sells in your market and what does not.

 THE RACK tracks sales data alongside your collection and breeding records.
 When you sell an animal, you log the sale price, date, and buyer info.
-Over time, you build a database of what your hatchlings actually sold for, not what you hoped they'd sell for.
-That data tells you which pairings are profitable and which are vanity projects.
+Over time, you build a database of what your hatchlings sold for, not what you hoped they would sell for.
+That data tells you which pairings are profitable and which are not.

 The Bottom Line

-Pricing isn't about what you want.
-It's about what buyers will pay in a competitive market.
+Pricing is not about what you want.
+It is about what buyers will pay in a competitive market.

 - Research current market prices before listing